Agenda

 Archana Srivatsan, Partner & Head of South Asia Investments, Gates Foundation Strategic Investment Fund

-Panel: Partnerships and opportunities in the university VC ecosystem
+Panel: Partnerships and opportunities in the university spinout ecosystem

 Tom Grant, Head of Venture & Growth Investments, Aviva Investors

-Christine Hockley, Managing Director of Funds, British Patient Capital
+Christine Hockley, Managing Director and Co-Head of Funds, British Business Bank

 Moderator: Kim Moore, Editor, Global University Venturing

-Panel: The impact of AI to infrastructure and robotics: a CVC perspective
+Panel: Investing in AI and broader deeptech – a CVC perspective

 Dong-Su Kim, CEO, LG Technology Ventures